Part-Time Shelter Advocate

 -Build professional, trauma-informed relationships with all guests to help empower them to connect to community resources and work on their personal action plans.

 -Admit men to the shelter, ensuring that new guests are fully orientated to the shelter.
-Responsible for enforcing community living rules for all guests and visitors.
+Responsible for enforcing community living guidelines for all guests and visitors.

--Maintain guest and visitor records, including attendance, check-in paperwork, guest, visitor, and shelter logs, turn-down list, and other records as assigned.
+-Maintain guest and visitor records, including: attendance, check-in paperwork, guest, visitor, and shelter logs and other records as assigned.